-Welcome to the Three Rivers District Council's annual parking enforcement report for 2018/19.
+Welcome to the Three Rivers District Council's Annual Parking Report for 2019/2020.

-We know that the management of parking in the District is vital to the success of local business as well as to the daily experience of residents and visitors.
-Our team continue to balance the demands for parking with the safe and efficient movement of traffic on the road network whilst meeting the needs of the communities we serve.
-The District Council provides good value, convenient spaces for people to park in local car parks, actively managing over 920 spaces in 27 car parks in our towns and villages.
+The effective management of parking in the District is vital to the success of local business as well as to the daily experience of residents and visitors.
+Our policies are designed to meet the needs of the communities we serve.

+The District Council helps to manage parking needs on local roads and improves the safe and efficient movement of traffic on the road network.
+We provide good value, convenient spaces for people to park in local car parks, actively managing over 920 spaces in 27 car parks in our towns and villages.

-In early 2018 Hertsmere Borough Council came on board to provide a new parking enforcement service to the District.
-This partnership between authorities has resulted in more effective enforcement action and smarter deployment.
+The service provided by Hertsmere Borough Council since 2018 has resulted in more effective enforcement action and smarter deployment.

-Over the past 12 months we have consulted with local residents and business as well as with stakeholders about parking improvements in their area.
+Over the past twelve months we have consulted with local residents, business and local stakeholders towards further parking improvements in their area.
+These are introduced where we find strong evidence of public support.

 Our annual Parking Programmes have created new parking provision and parking controls have been introduced in response to public requests making local roads more accessible to people walking, cycling and driving.
-Further schemes are programmed for delivery in the next financial year.
+Further schemes are programmed fordelivery in the next financial year.